quidphp/lemur/README.md

     - [enumSet.scss](css/cms-component/enumSet.scss) - Stylesheet for the enumSet component of the CMS
     - [fakeSelect.scss](css/cms-component/fakeSelect.scss) - Stylesheet for the fakeSelect component of the CMS
     - [filter.scss](css/cms-component/filter.scss) - Stylesheet for the filter component of the CMS
+    - [homeFeed.scss](css/cms-component/homeFeed.scss) - Stylesheet for the home feed component of the CMS
     - [inputCalendar.scss](css/cms-component/inputCalendar.scss) - Stylesheet for the input calendar of the CMS
     - [inputFiles.scss](css/cms-component/inputFiles.scss) - Stylesheet for the files upload inputs component of the CMS
     - [inputNumericRange.scss](css/cms-component/inputNumericRange.scss) - Styles for the integerRange component of the CMS